Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 areas:

 1. Data "on the wire" between a client and a server.
-2. Data "at rest" on a server (e.g. in logs).
+2. Data "at rest" on a server (e.g., in logs).
 3. Data "sent onwards" from the server (either on the wire or shared with a third party).